OwenFeik/mdwiki/README.md

     is required for headings.
 Currently the following tags have an effect:
     * `#dm` causes the element to be encrypted, requiring a password to decrypt.

+## TODO

+* Hide pages with relevant tags from nav tree.